-- available water determination (AWD) (detailed in Note 2) - allocation account usage (detailed in Note 3) - forfeiture due to: - o no carryover being permitted (end-of-year forfeit) - o licence conversions - licence conversion - trade of allocation water between accounts (detailed in Note 4)
+- available water determination (AWD) (detailed in Note 2) - allocation account usage (detailed in Note 3) - forfeiture due to: - no carryover being permitted (end-of-year forfeit) - licence conversions - licence conversion - trade of allocation water between accounts (detailed in Note 4)

 Table 13 is a description of each of the table components.
-The account balances for the reporting period are presented in the contextual information of the GPWAR (Table 4).
+The account balances for the reporting period are presented in the contextual information of the GPWAR (Table 4, Table 5 and Table 6).